We are doing science for policy

 Envelope program: Programme to promote Regional Maritime Security (MASE)

-of the project was given on 1 April 2015 at a meeting of the National Focal Points of the EU-funded MASE program for maritime security in the Eastern-Southern Africa / Indian Ocean region.
+The attached presentation of the project was given on 1 April 2015 at a meeting of the National Focal Points of the EU-funded MASE program for maritime security in the Eastern-Southern Africa / Indian Ocean region.
 The meeting was organised by the Indian Ocean Commission (IOC) who implement “Results 4 and 5” of the MASE program, and the audience consisted of representatives from Mauritius, Seychelles, Madagascar, Comoros, La Réunion, Djibouti and Somalia plus regional organisations IGAD, COMESA, EAC, EASF, ECCAS and the African Union.
 The EU was represented by the EU Delegation Mauritius, EUNAVFOR and the JRC.